wp-plugins/ajax-adsense/readme.txt

 AJAX Plugin for AdSense provides a very easy way to generate revenue from your blog using Google AdSense.
 With its full set of features, AJAX Plugin for AdSense is perhaps the first plugin to give you a complete solution for everything AdSense-related.
 The admin interface of this plugin uses a highly functional and modern interface based on the twitter bootstrap framework with generous, context-sensitive help on every single option.

+If you have multiple blogs or websites where you would like your ads to appear, you may want to try [Ads EZ](http://www.thulasidas.com/ads-ez "Personal Ad Server") - a personal ad server fully compatible with this plugin.
+It is also available in the WordPress plugin directory.

 = Live Demo =

-**Easy AdSense admin interface is feature-rich, user-friendly and functional.
-Please visit this fully operational [live demo site](http://demo.thulasidas.com/easy-adsense "Play with Easy AdSense Admin Interface") to see what it can do for you.**
+*Easy AdSense admin interface is feature-rich, user-friendly and functional.
+Please visit this fully operational* **[live demo site](http://demo.thulasidas.com/easy-adsense "Play with Easy AdSense Admin Interface")** *to see what it can do for you.*

 = Features =